 My very Italian husband is always repeating the fate of a friend of a friend of his who drank an icy cold beer on a terribly hot day and died at the age of forty.
 I insist the poor fellow probably had some kind of untreated heart condition.
 It seems Italian’s really believe this kind of crap.

-I wonder what Italian’s would say about those crazy Australians who not only scull liters of freezing water in the scorching antipodean summers but also put their glasses in the freezer to make their drinks colder still, surely all Australians would be extinct at this rate, including myself?
+I wonder what Italian’s would say about those crazy Australians who not only scull freezing water in the scorching antipodean summers but also put their glasses in the freezer to make their drinks colder still, surely all Australians would be extinct at this rate, including myself?

 So my dear friends don’t expect to get a cold beer or find good strong cold air in the Italian summer.
 You’ll be sweltering with the rest of us.
 Yet you will be safe from a deadly chill related death.